Edward Ward, 7th Viscount Bangor: Career

 Becoming a journalist, Ward went overseas as a Reuters correspondent for China and the Far East.
-In 1937 he was taken on by the BBC as a radio announcer, and in 1939 was sent as a BBC war correspondent to Finland to cover what became known as the Winter War.
+In 1937, he was taken on by the BBC as a radio announcer, and in 1939 was sent as a BBC war correspondent to Finland to cover what became known as the Winter War.
 On 12 March 1940, Ward delivered a sensational international scoop, when BBC radio news carried his story of a ceasefire agreed between the Soviet Union and Finland, a day before it was formally announced.
 Ward was then deployed to Belgium and France, just before the Phoney War ended in Blitzkrieg.
 He escaped from the German advance by taking a ship from Bordeaux to Egypt, where the BBC used him to take the place of another correspondent, Richard Dimbleby.
 He reported from Athens on the May 1941 evacuation of the city.
-In November 1941 he was taken prisoner by Italian forces at Tobruk following the Battle of Sidi Rezegh.
+In November 1941, he was taken prisoner by Italian forces at Tobruk following the Battle of Sidi Rezegh.
 He spent the rest of the Second World War as a prisoner of war in Italian and later German camps.
 On 31 March 1945, he was among those liberated by American forces from Oflag XII-B, a camp for officers near Limburg an der Lahn.

 After the war, Ward worked as a foreign correspondent around the world until 1960.
 He reported from Hungary during the 1956 uprising.

 After making a Christmas broadcast from Bishop Rock Lighthouse, he was marooned there for a month by rough seas.

 He appeared as a castaway on the BBC Radio programme Desert Island Discs on 28 August 1961.
 He published several books, including three volumes of autobiography.

 Bangor's obituary in The Independent called him "one of the very best of the BBC's war correspondents".

 Private life

 In 1933, Ward married firstly Elizabeth Balfour, of Wrockwardine Hall, Wellington, Shropshire; she divorced him in 1937.
 The same year, he married secondly Mary Kathleen Middleton, of Shanghai; this marriage ended in divorce in 1947.
 That same year, he married thirdly Leila Mary Heaton, with whom he had one son, William Maxwell David Ward, before his third divorce in 1951.
-In 1951, he married lastly Marjorie Alice Simpson, formerly Banks (1951-1991), with whom he had a second son Edward and a daughter Sarah.
+In 1951, he married lastly Marjorie Alice Simpson, formerly Banks (1915-1991), with whom he had a second son Edward and a daughter Sarah.

 In 1950, he succeeded his father as Viscount Bangor, a title in the peerage of Ireland.

+In 1991, his fourth wife committed suicide.

 At the time of his death on 8 May 1993, Lord Bangor's address was 59, Cadogan Square, London SW1; and he was a member of the Savile and Garrick clubs.